Skip to Content

 What is the income limit for Illinois All Kids?

 All Kids covers children under the age of 18 in families with income up to 318% of the federal poverty level.
-For a family of three, that’s about $82,108.
+For a family of three, that’s about $7,062 a month.

 How do I apply for CHIP in Illinois?

-The easiest way to apply for CHIP is using the Internet.
-You can fill in and submit an ABE Application online.
-There are also All Kids Application Agents all over Illinois that can help you apply.
+You can apply for your child using the Application for Benefits Eligibility (ABE) Portal or by visiting a local IDHS office.
+There are also All Kids Application Agents 3 all over Illinois that can help you with the application.

 All Kids Hotline